- Related link Visit Stratford-upon-Avon.

 - On street parking is allowed along Sheep Street.

 - Parking is permitted for 1 hour and charges apply.

-- Blue Badge holders may park in theses spaces but must display a certificate.
+- Blue Badge holders may park in theses spaces but must display their badge.

 - Parking is free for Blue Badge holders in these spaces.